Externships

 What have other companies’ externship visits looked like?

 This can vary widely between employers.
-Some do a full day of activities, others do a half day (ex: 10am-3pm).
+We recommend 10:00 AM – 3:00 PM, depending on the company’s availability to accommodate student schedules.
+Some do a full day of activities; others do a half day (ex: 10:00 AM – 3:00 PM).
 Students most enjoy being able to tour facilities and talk to actual engineers who can provide insight into what kinds of projects they work on and what their day-to-day is like.
 Short presentations about the company’s work, vision and culture also go over well.
-Meals are usually provided for students by the company dependent on the length and time of the visit.
+A light lunch is usually provided for students depending on the length and time of the visit.

 Would the students be able to showcase themselves to recruiters/engineers while they’re visiting with us?